-- promote the prevention, cessation or the judicial persecution of infringements against public health, consumer rights, quality of life and the preservation of the environment and cultural heritage; and - b) guarantee the defence of State property or property of the Autonomous Regions or of the local authorities. - 1.2 Do these rules apply to all areas of law or to certain sectors only e.g. competition law, security/financial services?
+- promote the prevention, cessation or the judicial persecution of infringements against public health, consumer rights, unqualified investor rights regarding financial instruments, quality of life and the preservation of the environment and cultural heritage; and - guarantee the defence of State property or property of the Autonomous Regions or of the local authorities. - 1.2 Do these rules apply to all areas of law or to certain sectors only e.g. competition law, security/financial services?
 Please outline any rules relating to specific areas of law.

 Generally, these rules are not restricted to a particular area of law or to a specific sector.
-Notwithstanding this, the law does specify certain areas to be specially protected by these class actions such as public health, consumer rights, quality of life and environmental protection, cultural heritage and public dominium.
+Notwithstanding this, the law does specify certain areas to be specially protected by these class actions such as public health, consumer rights, unqualified investor rights regarding financial instruments, quality of life and environmental protection, cultural heritage and public dominium.